link arrow

-Global crypto adoption has skyrocketed in recent years despite the inflation-induced market slump and authorities across the globe are confronted with the challenge of regulating the space with strict guidelines to protect investors and preventing malpractices while maintaining an open ecosystem for cryptocurrencies to thrive.
+Global crypto adoption has skyrocketed in recent years despite the inflation-induced market slump, and authorities worldwide are confronted with the challenge of regulating the space with strict guidelines to protect investors and prevent malpractices while maintaining an open ecosystem for cryptocurrencies to thrive.

 South Korea is no exception.
-The country has always been at the forefront when it comes to adopting and implementing new technologies.
-According to a recent report published by the National Tax Service (NTS) of South Korea, crypto assets account for 70% of the total overseas assets adding up to almost $100 million dollars.
+The country has always been at the forefront of adopting and implementing new technologies.
+According to a recent report published by the National Tax Service (NTS) of South Korea, crypto assets account for 70% of the total overseas assets, amounting to almost $100 million.

 However, there are guidelines that dictate the operative prerequisites for crypto exchanges and taxation of certain crypto transactions.
 The article aims to summarise the current regulatory landscape around cryptocurrencies in South Korea while taking a look at what the future of crypto would look like in the country.